Derby, a Labour city

 Today Labour has two MPs with Margaret Beckett and Chris Williamson representing the constituencies of Derby South and Derby North respectively.
-Furthermore, with 26 Councillors in office, Labour holds a majority on the Derby City Council.
+Furthermore, with 23 Councillors in office, Labour has the largest representation on Derby City Council.

 Derby is a special city.
 Whether people are heading to work on a Monday morning, or celebrating the Rams beating Forest on a Saturday afternoon, it's a place where there's always a buzz and a friendly atmosphere.
 It's a city big enough to have a strong sense of pride but compact enough to enjoy a community spirit.
 Perhaps that's why the TV broadcaster and political commentator Jeremy Paxman once famously asked: "Why isn't the rest of Britain like Derby?"